munakima/projects/ProteinDB/README.md

   pip install tensorflow
 ```
 optparse
-python2 and python3 use # argparse
+python2 and python3 use `argparse/`